KMKfw/kmk_firmware/docs/en/OLED_Display.md

 keyboard.extensions.append(oled)
 ```

-You can also make your images appear corresponding to specific layer
+You can also make your images appear corresponding to specific layer.

 ```python
 oled.entries = [